acarril/acarril.github.io/about.md

 # About
 <hr>

-This site is mainly a personal output channel, useful for writing down ideas I have in mind.
-As sometimes those ideas turn out to be useful for others, I thought of making brief, clear blog posts with them.
-I hope you find something useful.

-My work (mainly) consists of performing economic data analysis using Stata, R and Python, so most posts revolve around that topic.
-I'm very passionate about data analysis and computer programs to conduct it, so feel free contact me if you want to discuss further.

-# About me

 <img style="float: right; margin-left:20px;" src="../files/photo_cv.jpg">
 I am a research assistant at the [NBER](http://www.nber.org/) for professor [Christopher Neilson](https://sites.google.com/site/christopherneilson/).
 My current research with professor Neilson is mainly concerned in the determinants of income inequality within college graduates, focusing on the role of observable and unobservable skills and preferences.